10 best Amtrak trips on the East Coast

 New River Gorge

-The Cardinal Amtrak route is one of the most scenic on the East Coast, with travel through the New River Gorge in West Virginia.
-Consider booking your tickets to Charleston, WV from cities including New York, Philadelphia, Baltimore and Washington D.C.
-You can rent a car in Charleston and drive about two hours to reach the New River Gorge National Park (hiking, rock climbing, campgrounds, whitewater rafting).
+If you’re traveling from the East Coast, book your tickets to Charleston, WV to view the scenery.
+In Charleston, you can rent a car and drive about two hours to reach the New River Gorge National Park (hiking, rock climbing, campgrounds, whitewater rafting).
 Or simply stay in Charleston until it’s time to board an eastbound train for the return trip back through the gorge.

 Vermont